Explore

 when captured on film, they can reveal just how gruesome the glam of lead laden rock'n'roll can truly be.

-After catching fire with the first Hunger Games, super hot actress Jennifer Lawrence continues her hot streak as the hottest working actress in Hollywood with the second chapter of the tummy growling franchise, in The Hunger Games: Catching Fire.
+After catching fire with the first Hunger Games, super-hot actress Jennifer Lawrence continues her hot streak as the hottest working actress in Hollywood with the second chapter of the tummy growling franchise, in The Hunger Games: Catching Fire.

 And in this one, the games are still hungry, Lawrence is still hot, and the shaft that she grips as her primary weapon is still taut for release.

 To be quite honest, as someone who, as a kid, was raised never to play with his food, I wasn't sure how I would respond to these here Hunger Games.
-But I must say, I found these first two installments of the millenial blockbusting franchise to be quite an enjoyable little epic saga.
+But I must say, I found these first two installments of the millennial blockbusting franchise to be quite an enjoyable little epic saga.

-People who added this item 1940 Average listal rating (1249 ratings) 6.5 IMDB Rating 6.8
+People who added this item 1943 Average listal rating (1251 ratings) 6.5 IMDB Rating 6.8

 Personally, while I really liked the first Addams Family flick, the truth is, I found this sequel to be alot wittier than it's predecessor.
 I point that out because we must remember that Values came out at a time when the idea of a sequel being better than the original was deathly rare.